DiVeWord/DLVMM/README.md

 `...`

-###  Analysis of parameter α in similarity function f
+###  Analysis of parameter r in expert distribution

 In our work, we demonstrate that α can easily change the model accuracy, as follows,

 ![Figure 1 ](https://github.com/DiVeWord/DiVeWordEmbedding/blob/master/figs/go.png "Title")

 we compare results of DiVe Single and Dual models.
-In both cases we observe a large variation in terms of F1 depending on α.
+In both cases we observe a large variation in terms of F1 depending on r.
 For example, for the QTS dataset, the F1 score has almost 30% variation for the DiVe Dual Point model, and 10.5\% variation for the Single Point model, and for SUBJ dataset 18\% for Dual Point and almost 20% for Single Point.
-This shows that α can significantly influence an estimator's accuracy, therefore, this results which suggests that it is worth setting this hyperparameter using cross-validation instead of keeping it fixed.
+This shows that r can significantly influence an estimator's accuracy, therefore, this results which suggests that it is worth setting this hyperparameter using cross-validation instead of keeping it fixed.

 Inner product Embedding|  Euclidean Embedding|